kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 Currently, when a `PreEnqueue` plugin rejects a Pod, this decision is not communicated back to the user via the Pod's status.
 The Pod simply remains `Pending`, leaving the user to manually inspect scheduler logs or other components to diagnose the issue.
-This lack of feedback is particularly problematic for plugins that operate transparently to the user, as the reason for the delay is completely hidden.
+This lack of feedback is particularly problematic for plugins that operate transparently to the user (where rejection is not directly derivable from a Pod spec), as the reason for the delay is completely hidden.
 While the Scheduling Gates feature does apply a status condition, it does so via the kube-apiserver with its own reason (`SchedulingGated`).